War for the Planet of the Apes: Plot

-The Colonel reveals that the Simian Flu virus has mutated, causing infected humans to mentally devolve into primitive animals, depriving them of their intelligence and ability to speak.
+The Colonel reveals that the Simian Flu virus has mutated, causing infected humans to devolve into primitive animals, depriving them of their intelligence and ability to speak.
 After killing his infected son, he ordered his own troops to kill any carriers before they could infect others.
 This led to a conflict with his superiors, who believed the disease could still be cured, and are coming to forcibly relieve the Colonel of his command.
-The Colonel has Caesar tortured, starved and leaves him exposed to the cold.
+The Colonel has Caesar tortured, starved, and leaves him exposed to the cold.
 The mute girl, named Nova by Maurice, sneaks into the facility to feed Caesar.
-Rocket allows himself to be captured to prevent Nova from being seen so he and Caesar can formulate a plan to escape.
+Rocket allows himself to be captured to prevent Nova from being seen and so he and Caesar can formulate a plan to escape.
 The Colonel later confiscates the doll Nova left for Caesar, but the other apes escape via an underground tunnel.

 The military arrives and attacks the facility, and the apes are caught in the crossfire.
 During the chaos, Caesar sneaks into the Colonel's quarters to kill him, only to find that the virus has infected him after handling Nova's doll.
 Caesar refuses to kill the Colonel, instead allowing him to kill himself.
-Caesar then attempts to destroy a fuel tank but is critically wounded by Preacher, one of the soldiers he released earlier.
-At the sight of the apes being killed, Red has a change of heart and kills Preacher before being executed.
-Caesar blows the fuel tank, causing an avalanche that buries both armies and flees up the trees with the rest of the apes and Nova.
+Caesar then attempts to destroy a fuel tank but is wounded by Preacher, a sergeant he released earlier, with a crossbow.
+At the sight of the apes being killed, Red redeems himself by killing Preacher with a grenade launcher before being executed.
+Caesar blows the fuel tank, causing an avalanche that buries both armies as he flees up the trees with the rest of the apes and Nova.

 The apes and Nova resume their journey to the oasis.
 As they arrive, Maurice discovers Caesar's wound and promises that Cornelius will know who his father was and what he did for the apes.
 With his colony safe in their new home, Caesar peacefully passes away.